sdidla/Hatch/README.md

 Generate Swift using Swift.

-This package contains two libraries
+This package contains two modules:
-- `HatchParser`: Parses swift code into a symbol tree using [SwiftSyntax 0.50600.1](https://github.com/apple/swift-syntax)
+- `HatchParser` Provides a simple, extensible parser to to get a hierarchical list of symbols from swift code using [SwiftSyntax](https://github.com/apple/swift-syntax)
-- `HatchBuilder`: Provides a tiny `resultBuidler` based API to generate `.swift` files
+- `HatchBuilder` Provides a string concatenating `resultBuidler` so expressions can be interspersed with strings

 ### HatchParser